Resources in Place

 - France (LPO) deployed eight current-and-pressure-equipped inverted echo sounders and two bottom-moored ADCPs on the eastern boundary in September 2013.

-- South Africa (UCT, DEA) has been funded to deploy an array of short and tall moorings measuring temperature, salinity and velocity on the eastern boundary in late 2014.
+- South Africa (UCT, DEA) deployed an array of short and tall moorings measuring temperature, salinity and velocity on the eastern boundary in September 2014.

 - Trans-basin expendable bathythermograph sections are collected quarterly (USA-NOAA) along 34.5S, with trans-basin conductivity-temperature-depth sections collected less frequently in the region of 25S-34.5S as well (USA-NOAA/NSF, United Kingdom, Brazil).